RichardvanRijn/Ikea_VINDSTYRKA/README.md

 0x01: new measurements ready to read
 2 Checksum for bytes 0, 1

+If there are no new measurements avalible the rest of the sequence is not transmitted and the controller waits for the next second.

 Write 0x03C4
-Set address pointer to Read Measured Values
+Set address pointer to Read Measured Values.

 Read 21 Byte
 | Byte#  | Datatype                  | Scale factor | Description                          |